zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 	return nil
 }
 ```
-Just like with signing, `rsa.VerifyPKCS1v15()` is doing the heavy lifting here.
+Like with signing, `rsa.VerifyPKCS1v15()` is doing the heavy lifting.
+It will decrypt the signature, and compare it against an expected

 Let's try it on the image we just signed.
 ![](https://inahga-public.s3-us-west-2.amazonaws.com/verify1.png)